gvnberaldi/log-management-system/README.md

 # Syslog Manager

 Syslog Manager is a terminal-based tool for manipulating and querying syslog files.
-It allows you to export syslog data to JSON or SQL formats, perform simple and complex queries, and split syslog files by day.
+It allows you to export syslog data to different formats, perform simple and complex queries, split syslog files by day and more.

 ## Features